IronPDF on Azure App Service: Ninject Startup Crash (WEBSITE_RUN_FROM_PACKAGE = 1)

 - If you deploy from Visual Studio, uncheck Run from package file (recommended) during the Publish step.

 - Depending on how your deployment pipeline is set up, this setting may be applied from several different places.
-We'd recommend exploring where it is defined and where it might be overwritten.
+Track down where it's defined and where it might be overwritten.